Owen3H/twittxr/README.md

 ### Using Puppeteer
 > **Note**
-> By default, Puppeteer is only used as a fallback on failed requests.
+> By default, Puppeteer will be used as a fallback for failed requests - if installed.
-> However, `usePuppeter()` will make Twittxr solely use Puppeteer.
+> However, it is possible to solely use Puppeteer by calling `await usePuppeteer()`.

 ```js
 import { Timeline } from 'twittxr'